 If the project you are making involves motifs, such as square or hexagonal motifs, then the chart would typically just show one side of the motif, and would need to be repeated four or six times to make a whole square or hexagon.
 An example like this is shown below.

-On the left, the upper image is the tapestry crochet chart for one side of my Midnight Pinwheel square.
+The upper image is the tapestry crochet chart for one side of my Midnight Pinwheel square.
 Each rectangle represents one dc stitch (tr in UK terms).
 The white rectangles represent stitches made with a first colour yarn, and the grey rectangles represent stitches made with a second colour yarn.

 When this chart is followed, it creates solid granny squares with a “pinwheel” pattern on them, as shown in the bottom photo.

-If you’ve not tried tapestry crochet before and would like to find how exactly how to do it, check out my tutorials here:
+If you’ve not tried tapestry crochet before and would like to find how exactly how to do it, check out my tutorials here.